CarolDoudouCao/Archaeo_Bodyform_China/README.md

 └── README.md                                      # Project overview and documentation
 ```

-> **Note:** This repository uses male femur length as an example to illustrate workflows.
+> **Note:** This repository uses male femur length as an example to illustrate modelling workflows.
 >>  The scripts apply to both sexes and all traits—simply change the predicted variable (e.g., male femur length to female crural index).
 >>  Additional scripts are therefore omitted to avoid duplication.